mmukul/DevSecOpsTrainingCourse/README.md

 - **Demo:** Using ZAP to configure scans

 ### Chapter 8: Runtime Security
-- Runtime Security to detect unexpected application behaviour at Runtime uses system calls
+- Runtime Security to detect unexpected application behaviour at Runtime uses system calls using *Falco*

 ### Chapter 9: Compliance as code
 - Different approaches to handle compliance requirements at DevOps scale